UWA Profiles and Research Repository

 Takedown

-1. It is the user’s responsibility to ensure compliance.
-The repository does not monitor compliance.
-However, if the repository becomes aware of any non-compliance then the user will be notified and the relevant authority notified.
+- It is the user’s responsibility to ensure compliance with relevant Acts and UWA policies.
+UWA Library does not monitor compliance.
+However, if UWA Library becomes aware of any non-compliance then the user will be notified and the relevant authority notified.
+Examples of relevant Acts and policies are listed in 'Relevant Acts and Enterprise Agreements' below.

 Preservation

-1. To meet with the retention and preservation requirements of the Western Australian Disposal Authority (WAUSDA) and the Information Retention Policy, we recommend speaking with the UWA Records and Management Services before submitting any dataset.
+- To meet with the retention and preservation requirements of the Western Australian University Sector Disposal Authority (WAUSDA) and the Information Retention Policy, we recommend speaking with UWA Records, Archives and Digitisation Services before submitting any dataset.
 The Repository is a data sharing and discovery platform only and does not necessarily meet these requirements.

-2. UWA does not guarantee the continued readability and accessibility of the dataset.
+- UWA does not guarantee the continued readability and accessibility of the dataset.
 It is the responsibility of the Submitter to ensure migration to new file formats where necessary.
-New versions of an existing dataset should be uploaded as a new dataset record and can be linked to show that they are related.
+New versions of an existing dataset should be uploaded as a new dataset record and can be linked to the original record.

-3. UWA undertakes regular backs up its files in the Repository according to current best practice.
+- UWA undertakes regular back-ups of files in the Repository according to current best practice.

 Role of UWA

-1. Whilst UWA uses its best efforts to maintain the Repository, it is unable to ensure continuous accessibility.
+- Whilst UWA makes the best efforts to maintain the Repository, it is unable to ensure continuous accessibility.
 UWA is not responsible for any delay or inability to access the Repository or any dataset, the modification or alternation of any data or other content on the website, or any delays, interruptions, inaccuracies, errors or omissions or cession of services, or hardware or software failure.

 General